About Us

 Deputy Manager

-Alice joined our Brunning and Price family in 2021 and hasn't looked back since!
-Originally from the Warwickshire countryside and having worked in pubs, hotels and restaurants since the age of 16, she has a deep passion for the hospitality industry and all that comes with it (especially the rum!).
-She spends her free time soaking up Birmingham's rich live music scene and touring the British countryside by foot, car and tent.
+Alice joined our Brunning and Price family in early 2021 and hasn't looked back since!
+Originally from the Warwickshire countryside and having worked in pubs, hotels and restaurants since the age of 16, she has a true passion for the hospitality industry and all that comes with it (especially the rum!).
+She dreams of eventually owning her own loch-side venue in Scotland but, until then, she spends her free time soaking up Birmingham's rich live music scene, dancing around at music festivals and touring the British countryside by foot, car and tent.

 Nikki